alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 On top of this special capacity, Oracle VM VirtualBox offers you more unique features:

  * Extensible RDP authentication.
 Oracle VM VirtualBox already supports Winlogon on Windows and PAM on Linux for RDP authentication.
 In addition, it includes an easy-to-use SDK which enables you to create arbitrary interfaces for other methods of authentication.
-See Section 7.1.5, “RDP Authentication”.

  * USB over RDP.
 Using RDP virtual channel support, Oracle VM VirtualBox also enables you to connect arbitrary USB devices locally to a virtual machine which is running remotely on an Oracle VM VirtualBox RDP server.
-See Section 7.1.4, “Remote USB”.

 Supported Host Operating Systems
 ====================================